Nexusoft/NexusInterface/docs/Modules/nexus-global-variable.md

   libraries: {
     React,          // from 'react'
     ReactDOM,       // from 'react-dom'
-    ReactRouterDOM, // from 'react-router-dom
-    Redux,          // from 'redux'
-    ReactRedux,     // from 'react-redux'
     emotion: {
-      core,         // from '@emotion/core'
+      react,        // from '@emotion/react'
       styled,       // from '@emotion/styled'
-      theming,      // from 'emotion-themeing'
-      createCache,  // from '@emotion/cache'
+      cache,        // from '@emotion/cache'
     },
   }
 } = NEXUS